DanWaLes/age-verification/README.md

 ## Scope
 Only age-ranges for self-declared age verification methods will be considered.
 This is because users with root access are technically able to bypass forced-identification checks and redefine age verification details of all users.
 There is no need to add extra complexity for otherwise unused age ranges.

 There is not a direct way for "account setup" wizards to use this project.
-There is no legally bindong reason to do so.
-"Account setup" are able store encrypted age verification details in the expected encrypted format in expected file locations, so that this project can provide an age range API.
+"Account setup" wizards are able store encrypted age verification details in the expected encrypted format in expected file locations.
 See `av_mgmt.py` as a reference implementation.

 ## Privacy and security issues
 This project recognises the dangers of [forced-identification](https://consumerrights.wiki/w/Forced_identification) methods: